plsuwu/plsuwu/src/docs/writeups/mr_robot.md

         f.write(line)
 ```

-This shrunk it considerably - from 858,160 entries down to 11,451 entries.
-Using burp, we see that a POST request with a non-existant username gives a div with `id='login_error'`, which we can use to invalidate a username:
+This shrunk it considerably - from 858,160 lines to just 11,451.
+We can see that a POST request with a non-existant username yields a div with `id='login_error'`, which we can use to invalidate a username's existance:

 ```html
 <div id="login_error">